 2023 Women’s World Cup Round of 16 Betting Odds - August 11

-The 2023 Women's World Cup final is on August 20, and 16 teams still have an opportunity to qualify for it, as we begin the first knockout round in Australia and New Zealand.
+The 2023 Women's World Cup final is on August 20, and 16 teams still have a chance to make it, as we begin the first knockout round in Australia and New Zealand.

-Below we provide the betting odds to break down prior to you place a bet on Friday's Women's World Cup action.
+Below we provide the betting odds to dissect before you place a bet on Friday's Women's World Cup action.

 Bet on the Women's World Cup and more at Draftkings!
 Bet now to get a first deposit bonus of up to $1,000!